nuzhanO/OBVGREEN/README.md

 No problem!
 Just replace the `obvgreen_image.png` file with whatever image you want.
 The bot will automatically use your new image.

-## Sharing on GitHub 📚

-Want to share this project or back it up?
-Here's how I set it up for GitHub:

-### Creating a new repository
-1. Go to https://github.com and create a new repository
-2. Give it a name like `discord-obvgreen-bot` or whatever you prefer

 ## Need help? 🤝

 If you run into any issues, double-check that: